 With over 85 miles of paved greenways and trails there are plenty of accessible routes to ride on.

 For those who don't own a bicycle or, perhaps, a bicycle rack on their vehicle the City has contracted River Sports Outfitters to do bicycle rentals on Volunteer Landing during the spring, summer, and fall seasons.

 Knoxville greenways connect throughout the City.
 For a free map of the City greenways, please visit call 311 (865-215-4311) to have it mailed to you today.

 The Knoxville Regional Bicycle Program offers many free resources for bike commuting and bicycling in general, including a map, commute guide, classes, and advice on the best route to your workplace or school.

 Additionally, the Knoxville Area Transit (KAT) buses allow bicycles to ride free.
 KAT also offers a KAT to Greenways program.
 To find out the fares and schedules for the KAT to greenways program, please visit the City greenways web page and click on the desired greenway.

 Mountain Biking in the William Hastie Natural Area

 Mountain biking is a natural fit for Knoxville's hilly terrain, and riders now have over four more miles of new, wooded trails to enjoy thanks to the Appalachian Mountain Bicycle Association's 2008/09 winter of hard work at the William Hastie Natural Area in South Knoxville .
-The group logged more than 1,000 labor hours at the 75-acre site this winter, cutting trails that are suitable for hiking, trail running and mountain biking .Working with the Lake Forest Neighborhood Association, Parks and Recreation continues to look at ways to make this public wilderness more friendly.
+The group logged more than 1,000 labor hours at the 75-acre site, cutting trails that are suitable for hiking, trail running and mountain biking .Working with the Lake Forest Neighborhood Association, Parks and Recreation continues to look at ways to make this public wilderness more friendly.